formlio/forml/docs/lifecycle.rst

 """""

-Run the :ref:`project pipeline <project-pipeline>` in the :ref:`train mode <workflow-mode>` to produce :ref:`new generation <lifecycle-generation>` and persist it in the :doc:`model registry
+Run the :ref:`project pipeline <project-pipeline>` in the :ref:`train mode <workflow-mode>` to produce :ref:`new generation <lifecycle-generation>` and persist it in the :ref:`model registry
 <registry>`.

 Example: